tum-ens/urbs/doc/index.rst

    :width: 95%
    :align: center

-A comparison script ``comp.py`` how one can create automated cross-scenario analyses.
-This figure shows costs and generated electricity by source for 5
+An exemplary comparison script ``comp.py`` shows how one can create automated cross-scenario analyses with very few lines of `pandas`_ code.
+This resulting figure shows system costs and generated electricity by energy source over five
 scenarios:

 .. image:: img/comparison.*